Affect, Emotion, and Feeling

 One connection to the idea of how affect can exist outside the realm of the discursive is the show Black Mirror.
 It’s about all of the awful things that humans will do with the capacity to have access to technology.
 One of the episodes is aligned with the work I do about a military unit fighting monsters in a Eastern European village.
 These soldiers are programmed to see these people as monsters, and they see these other human beings only in this way and exterminate them by following orders.
 We have been programmed by our media to have a capacity to react even before we see what the larger arrangement of people, bodies, and visible signifiers are.
 We have made ourselves into the ‘defenseless’ ones while producing a narrative in which the other is a violent, monstrous criminal.
 Those are the ways we have been programmed to see the other.
 The Hawhee piece also talks about the filmic as an ‘extra layer’ of affect that just gets deciphered as narrative -- often when we write about television and film, there is so much that goes into the visualization of media that has to match the narrative.
 If Plandemic was a rinky-dink video like those produced by Project Veritas, it wouldn’t have been taken seriously, but it’s documentary aesthetics bought it its credibility.

-SP: Three tensions that migrants have to navigate.
-One I think of is how the state on an individual level seeks to control and on a communal level as well.
-How does the relationship between the individual and the community play out.
-I tend to think about Althusser, which may be very individualistic, as opposed to a genealogical interpellation of groups of people.
+How does the relationship between the individual and the community play out in this framework?
+I tend to think about this relationship through Althusser, which may be very individualistic, as opposed to the interpellation of groups.
 Can you speak to the individual/collective tension?

 With regard to land, it’s certainly understudied.
 It seems to me there is room for theorizing affect as connectivity to the land.
 Environmental scholars tend to conceptualize land as a thing without breaking us from the ownership of land model.
 At the largest level, it is about containing people.
 The treaty of Guadalupe Hidalgo which ended the Mexican American War/Invasion of Mexico by the U.S., drew borders around highly populated land areas.
 The strategy was never about people but territory for extraction and enslavement that gets missed.
 If we think of land as a thing.